chop-cccr/RNA-CCCR-Pipeline/README.md

     For bash :
     export PATH= "NEXTFLOW_INSTALLATION_PATH":$PATH
 6. User can input unzipped FASTQ file or gzipped files.
 The pipeline will detect it and make commands accordingly.
+7. FASTQC can be installed using conda.
+This is the easiest way to make sure FASTQC works.

 ## MODULES NEEDED
 Load the following modules.
 These are necessary modules and you may run into errors if any of them are not loaded properly.